 When you’re ready to finance your business, there are several ways to approach it.
-In our “Ultimate Guide for Veteran-owned Small Businesses,” we outline the three main types: self-financing, equity, or debt financing.
-And debt financing is the route many companies take once they’re established businesses with some revenue under their belts.
+In our “Ultimate Guide for Veteran-owned Small Businesses,” we outline the three main types of small business financing: self-financing, equity, and debt financing — with debt financing being the route many companies take once they’re an established business with some revenue under their belt.

-Previously, the SBA offered the Patriot Express Loan but it expired in 2013, which was unfortunate.
-It was a very popular program that funded $663 million in SBA-guaranteed loans.
-Veterans could get large loans at very low interest rates and low fees.
+The Patriot Express Loan was a very popular SBA program that funded $633 million in SBA-guaranteed loans.
+Veteran small business owners could get large loans at a very low interest rate, with low fees.
+Unfortunately, it expired in 2013.

-Fortunately, a few other programs exist to help veteran business owners get funding.
-The SBA has a similar program called the SBA Express Loan Program.
-Additionaly, StreetShares has created the Patriot Express® Line of Credit, which is not associated with the SBA.
+Fortunately, there are other programs that exist to help veteran small business owners get the funding they need.
+The SBA has since released a similar loan, and StreetShares has created it’s own veteran funding program — the Patriot Express® Line of Credit (not associated with the SBA).

-Our Patriot Express® Line of Credit works like any other business line of credit would.
-Let’s use a personal credit card as a similar example.
-Depending on your needs and credit history, your lender will grant you access to a specific amount of funds.
-Lines of credit work similarly.
+Our Patriot Express® Line of Credit works like any other small business line of credit would.
+Similar to applying for a personal credit card, when applying for a line of credit your lender will grant you access to a specific amount of funds depending on your needs and credit history.

-In fact, lines of credit are often referred to as “revolving” because they can be tapped into repeatedly.
-Also, lines of credit do not charge interest unless the funds are tapped into.
+In fact, lines of credit like our Patriot Express program are often referred to as “revolving” because they can be tapped into repeatedly.
+Also, borrowers are not charged any interest unless the funds are tapped into.

 Scale Small Business Growth with a Line of Credit

-Even though they had steady orders coming through, MN8 Foxfire’s buyers were paying them at a slow pace and all of their cash was tied up in certain places of the business.
+In MN8 Foxfire’s case, even though they had steady orders coming through, their buyers were paying them at a slow pace and all of their cash was tied up.

-At times Zachary Green, CEO and co-founder, wasn’t sure if they could make payroll due to the lag.
+At times Zachary Green, their CEO and co-founder, wasn’t sure if they’d be able to make payroll due to the lag.
 “It’s very difficult to grow and be profitable at the same time and that’s where StreetShares came in,” he said.

-Zachary has taken out a Patriot Express® Line of Credit several times through StreetShares.
+Using StreetShares as his alternative business lender, Zachary has taken out a Patriot Express® Line of Credit several times.
 He’s used it for pay his employees while waiting on payment for an order to come through.
-He’s drawn on his line of credit to pay for inventory upfront when he knew he had a purchase order to fill.
+He’s also drawn on his line of credit to pay for inventory upfront when he knew he had a purchase order to fill.

 The Patriot Express® Line of Credit is available to veterans, active duty military or military spouses (as well as civilian small business owners) who have been in business for a year or more and make at least $25,000 in revenue.
 Click here to qualify for free or contact us to learn more.